 The sound pressure level Lp in dB without the given distance r to the sound

-by (−)6 dB, no matter whether that are sound pressure levels or sound intensity levels!
-This
+(−)6 dB, no matter whether that are sound pressure levels or sound intensity levels!
+This will

-The inverse distance law 1/r shows the distance performance of field quantities
+The inverse distance law 1/r shows the distance performance of field sizes and the

-and the inverse square law 1/r2 shows the distance performance of energy
+inverse square law 1/r2 shows the distance performance of energy sizes.

-quantities.
-Squared field quantities are proportional to energy quantities; e.g.
+Squared field sizes are proportional to energy sizes; e.g.

 p2 ~ I